 The Sleep Disorder Center

-The sleep Disorder Center at Bryan W. Whitfield Memorial Hospital features nationally acclaimed sleep specialist Dr. James Geyer.
-Utilizing our in-lab sleep study, known as polysomnogramy, Dr. Geyer will conduct a complete evaluation of your sleep.
+The Whit Sleep Center utilizes in-lab testing known as a polysomnogramy.
 You will be required to stay overnight at our sleep center.
-Our Sleep Disorder Center offers area residents a better chance to sleep.
+Our Sleep Center offers area residents a better chance to sleep.

 What is Sleep Study?

 An in-lab sleep study (polysomnogramy) records your brain waves, heartbeats and breathing as you sleep.
 It also charts your eye movements, limb movements and oxygen in your blood.
-This data will help Dr. Geyer make a diagnosis and develop a treatment plan.
+This data will help the sleep specialists make a diagnosis and develop a treatment plan.

 Why would I need a sleep study?